 Elementary and early childhood students have either cubbies or lockers in which to store jackets and other belongings.
 Middle school students will be issued lockers for storing their belongings during the school day.
-Middle school families should provide a new, unopened lock at the beginning of the school year.
-Should a student forget their combination or code requiring the lock to be cut off, Creative Minds will not be responsible for the cost of replacing the lock.
 Nothing of value should be left in jacket pockets.
 Students must store backpacks and other personal belongings in their assigned lockers during the school day.
 Students should not bring athletic gear, basketballs, footballs, or other similar items to school.